msoedov/secrecy/Readme.md

 # Secrecy

-Ultralight AWS Parameter Store variables instrumentation
+Ultralight AWS Parameter Store variables instrumentation on AWS instances

+### Features

+Written in simple Go
+No installation necessary - binary is provided Intuitive and easy to use

 ## Usage